-If you were injured or a loved one was hurt in a car accident or another type of motor vehicle collision, do not hesitate to contact our car accident lawyers at Anderson Injury Lawyers.
+If you were injured or a loved one was hurt in a car accident or another type of motor vehicle collision, do not hesitate to contact a Fort Worth car accident lawyer at Anderson Injury Lawyers.
 We will investigate the crash and advise you of the best next steps.

 Insurance Company Offered $4,000, We Fought and Won $45,000

 How to Determine Who is At-Fault in a Car Accident